COVID-19: Financial Support

 The Coronavirus Large Business Interruption Loan Scheme (CLBILS) provides financial support to mid-sized and larger UK businesses across the UK that are losing revenue, and seeing their cashflow disrupted, as a result of the COVID-19 outbreak.

-Specifically, it facilitates access to finance for businesses with a turnover above £45 million, the upper limit for the existing smaller-business focused Coronavirus Business Interruption Loan Scheme (CBILS).
+It facilitates access to finance for businesses with a turnover above £45 million.

 CLBILS is available through a range of British Business Bank accredited lenders and partners, the maximum amount available through CLBILS to a borrower is £200m.
 Term loans and revolving credit facilities over £50m will be offered by CLBILS lenders which have secured additional accreditation.
 The maximum size for invoice finance and asset finance facilities remains at £50m.
 Companies borrowing more than £50m through CLBILS will be subject to further restrictions on dividend payments, senior pay and share buy-backs during the period of the loan.